 7. Seek Support

-In addition, understanding the different types of therapy available can help you choose the right approach for your needs.
+There are different types of therapy available that can help you with the right approach for your needs.
 For example, there is cognitive-behavioral, psychoanalytic, and family therapy.

 8. Practice Self-Compassion